sorukumar/literary-works/RamayanGoneWrong/RamayanGoneWrong.md

 ## The Spider's Web

-The poison spread swiftly.
 In the Raavani fortress, shadows clung to the walls like cobwebs.
-Raavani's throne creaked as she leaned forward.
+Raavani’s throne groaned as she leaned forward.

 Her voice, like Surpanakha’s, was a blade wrapped in silk.

-"Ayodhya grows fat on our neglect."
-Her voice was oil on water.
-"Ram is a fool.
-Their coffers overflow."
+“Ayodhya’s lamps burn bright,” she said.
+“We cast the shadow.
+Ram sits on his lotus.
+He does not see the rot.
+Their coffers swell.
+Their roots crack.”

 Kumbhini's laugh shattered the silence.
 She twirled a dagger between her fingers.
-"Harm?
-Shall I show you where Bharath touched me?"
-Her free hand tugged at her neckline, revealing unblemished skin.
+“Bharath thinks he can touch what he wants.”
+She pulled at her blouse.
+Her skin was smooth.
+The lie was clean.

-Tadaka stepped forward, her face a mask of fury.
-"He thought us weak.
-Thought we'd never dare—"
+Tadaka’s eyes were hard.
+“He thought us weak.
+Even a golden deer can gore the hunter.”

 Kaikesi's fists clenched.
 She remembered her husband's last moments—the way his hands had clawed at his chest, as if trying to rip out the anger he'd swallowed for years.

 Raavani rose.
 Her shadow swallowed them all.
 "Your husband died begging for a son.
 Will you die begging for mercy?"

-The dagger clattered to the floor.
-Kaikesi's knees followed.
+The dagger slipped from Kumbhini’s hand.
+It hit the stone.
+Kaikesi’s knees followed.
+The sound echoed in the cold room.

 ## Berries and Blades